 During her Graduate studies in Curatorial Practice at MICA in Baltimore, she researched socially engaged art and arts activism, conducted community sourced research, and expanded traditional methods of exhibition presentation in collaboration with communities and artists of color who are under represented within the arts to create exhibitions and programs about spirituality, cultural identity, and community.
 Those projects inspired Gomez to focus her efforts on facilitating Community | Art | Exhibitions, a series of exhibitions and programs as well as a philosophy and methodology in which she works collaboratively with under represented artists and audiences to inform and create relevant and accessible exhibitions about community, cultural identity, social issues, and more.

 She moved back to Miami, FL to continue expanding her various forms curatorial practice working as an Event Coordinator for IVY: The World’s 1st Social University.
+While at IVY, she advocated for more arts integration programming for their members, and coordinated everything from corporate events, cocktail receptions, galas, and panel discussions featuring leading minds from the arts, entrepreneurial, and health industries.
 As a curator turned event planner, she was prepared to channel her values and skills into her newest venture, Creative Unions Event Design LLC, the first event planning company dedicated to integrating contemporary art into weddings and life’s celebrations.

 For more information on her past work as an independent curator, arts organizer, and creative consultant, visit her website.